wellcomecollection/wellcomecollection.org/common/views/components/Outro/README.md

 # Research
 ## Hypothesis
-​​By providing people with links to other related content at the bottom of the page we would create more onward journey's and fewer people leaving the site from article pages.
+​​By providing people with links to other related content at the bottom of the page we would create more onward journeys and fewer people leaving the site from article pages.

 ## Measurement